KassandraFinance/kassandra-core/core/README.md

 ## Development

-Most users will want to consume the ABI definitions for BFactory and BPool.
+Most users will want to consume the ABI definitions for Factory and Pool.

 This project follows the standard Truffle project structure.